deepfence/golang_deepfence_sdk/client/docs/ModelContainerImage.md

 NewModelContainerImageWithDefaults instantiates a new ModelContainerImage object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetCloudComplianceLatestScanId

-`func (o *ModelContainerImage) GetCloudComplianceLatestScanId() string`

-GetCloudComplianceLatestScanId returns the CloudComplianceLatestScanId field if non-nil, zero value otherwise.

-### GetCloudComplianceLatestScanIdOk

-`func (o *ModelContainerImage) GetCloudComplianceLatestScanIdOk() (*string, bool)`

-GetCloudComplianceLatestScanIdOk returns a tuple with the CloudComplianceLatestScanId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCloudComplianceLatestScanId

-`func (o *ModelContainerImage) SetCloudComplianceLatestScanId(v string)`

-SetCloudComplianceLatestScanId sets CloudComplianceLatestScanId field to given value.

-### GetCloudComplianceScanStatus

-`func (o *ModelContainerImage) GetCloudComplianceScanStatus() string`

-GetCloudComplianceScanStatus returns the CloudComplianceScanStatus field if non-nil, zero value otherwise.

-### GetCloudComplianceScanStatusOk

-`func (o *ModelContainerImage) GetCloudComplianceScanStatusOk() (*string, bool)`

-GetCloudComplianceScanStatusOk returns a tuple with the CloudComplianceScanStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCloudComplianceScanStatus

-`func (o *ModelContainerImage) SetCloudComplianceScanStatus(v string)`

-SetCloudComplianceScanStatus sets CloudComplianceScanStatus field to given value.

-### GetCloudCompliancesCount

-`func (o *ModelContainerImage) GetCloudCompliancesCount() int32`

-GetCloudCompliancesCount returns the CloudCompliancesCount field if non-nil, zero value otherwise.

-### GetCloudCompliancesCountOk

-`func (o *ModelContainerImage) GetCloudCompliancesCountOk() (*int32, bool)`

-GetCloudCompliancesCountOk returns a tuple with the CloudCompliancesCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCloudCompliancesCount

-`func (o *ModelContainerImage) SetCloudCompliancesCount(v int32)`

-SetCloudCompliancesCount sets CloudCompliancesCount field to given value.

-### GetComplianceLatestScanId

-`func (o *ModelContainerImage) GetComplianceLatestScanId() string`

-GetComplianceLatestScanId returns the ComplianceLatestScanId field if non-nil, zero value otherwise.

-### GetComplianceLatestScanIdOk

-`func (o *ModelContainerImage) GetComplianceLatestScanIdOk() (*string, bool)`

-GetComplianceLatestScanIdOk returns a tuple with the ComplianceLatestScanId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetComplianceLatestScanId

-`func (o *ModelContainerImage) SetComplianceLatestScanId(v string)`

-SetComplianceLatestScanId sets ComplianceLatestScanId field to given value.

-### GetComplianceScanStatus

-`func (o *ModelContainerImage) GetComplianceScanStatus() string`

-GetComplianceScanStatus returns the ComplianceScanStatus field if non-nil, zero value otherwise.

-### GetComplianceScanStatusOk

-`func (o *ModelContainerImage) GetComplianceScanStatusOk() (*string, bool)`

-GetComplianceScanStatusOk returns a tuple with the ComplianceScanStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetComplianceScanStatus

-`func (o *ModelContainerImage) SetComplianceScanStatus(v string)`

-SetComplianceScanStatus sets ComplianceScanStatus field to given value.

-### GetCompliancesCount

-`func (o *ModelContainerImage) GetCompliancesCount() int32`

-GetCompliancesCount returns the CompliancesCount field if non-nil, zero value otherwise.

-### GetCompliancesCountOk

-`func (o *ModelContainerImage) GetCompliancesCountOk() (*int32, bool)`

-GetCompliancesCountOk returns a tuple with the CompliancesCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCompliancesCount

-`func (o *ModelContainerImage) SetCompliancesCount(v int32)`

-SetCompliancesCount sets CompliancesCount field to given value.

 ### GetDockerImageCreatedAt